cumulusmx/CumulusMX-DistributionFiles/ai2/ReadMe.txt

 Charts
 ~~~~~~
 You can change the placement of the buttons, the chart and the information text simply by adding a style 'order:x' to lines 92, 114 and 116.
-Replace 'x' with a number and the separate elemenets will appear in numeric order.
+Replace 'x' with a number and the separate elements will appear in numeric order.
 This has already been done on the Select-a-Chart & Select-a-Period page.
 You can use the same principle for all the buttons: just add an order number style.
 You can also just add a max-width style to the buttons to limit the size they grow to if you want.

 The Historic charts page display yesterdays date as the most recent date for data to be available.